 - Responsibility for accurately coding acquisition transactions for equipment and approving funding sources rests with the originator and the approvers

 There are a variety of methods by which equipment is acquired at UTD.
 The method of acquisition is determined by factors such as source of funding, type of project, and duration of need.
+To expedite the process, the budget justification should detail the model and brand of equipment.
+Include ‘or newer model’ in the justification to consider an upgrade to the equipment upon award.
+A quote can also be included with the proposal (if allowed by the guidelines).

 - Purchase of goods and/or services costing $15,000 or less, including freight, may be placed without competitive bids.